-- [7 percent] of Iowa's non-interstate state highway system is rated "good" for bicycle compatibility (see Chapter 2) and does not need additional paved shoulder width to effectively accommodate bicyclists. - [8 percent] is rated "moderate" or "poor" but has traffic volumes of 5,000 ADT or greater and based on the Iowa DOT Design Manual standards should therefore have 6-foot wide paved shoulders added when roadwork is performed (providing basic accommodation for bicyclists). - [68 percent] is rated "moderate" or "poor," has traffic volumes below 5,000 ADT, and could be improved by adding additional pavement width beyond the current Iowa DOT Design Manual preferred paved shoulder width values. - [17 percent] is rated "poor" and has traffic volumes too high for paved shoulders to improve the rating for bicycle compatibility.
+- 51 percent of Iowa's non-Interstate state highway system is rated "good" for bicycle compatibility (see Chapter 4) and does not need additional paved shoulder width to effectively accommodate bicyclists. - 7 percent is rated "moderate" or "poor" but has traffic volumes of 5,000 ADT or greater and based on the Iowa DOT Design Manual standards should therefore have 6-foot wide paved shoulders added when roadwork is performed (providing basic accommodation for bicyclists). - 34 percent is rated "moderate" or "poor," has traffic volumes below 5,000 ADT, and could be improved by constructing additional pavement width beyond the current Iowa DOT Design Manual preferred paved shoulder width values. - 8 percent is rated "poor" and has traffic volumes too high for paved shoulders to improve the rating for bicycle compatibility.

-It can therefore be assumed that 68 percent of 3R project miles could fall under the purview of the Complete Streets Policy, by being required to consider additional paved shoulder width for bicycle accommodation.
-In most cases, the bicycle compatibility of a highway can be improved considerably by adding 1 to 2 additional feet of
+It can therefore be assumed that 34 percent of 3R project miles could be required to consider additional paved shoulder width for bicycle accommodation, per the Complete Streets Policy.
+In most cases, the bicycle compatibility of a highway can be improved considerably by constructing 1 to 2 additional feet of

-2 The 3R Program includes urban projects, as well as rural projects.
+The 3R Program includes urban projects, as well as rural projects.
 Urban accommodations typically include bike lanes and sidewalks (rather than paved shoulders).
 However, data delineating the percentage of urban versus rural 3R projects was not available for this analysis.
 Since it is commonly understood that most 3R project miles are rural, it was assumed that all 3R project miles are rural for the purposes of this analysis.
 The cost of accommodating bicyclists and pedestrians will be greater for urban projects than for rural projects; considering the low cost per mile of 3R projects, many urban 3R projects will likely be excepted by the Complete Streets Policy.

-paved shoulder beyond the Iowa DOT's standard paved shoulder widths.
+paved shoulder beyond the lowa DOT's standard paved shoulder widths.